newCodeWriter/project_04/README.md

 # Trade Up

-Trade Up is a stock trading application that uses a third party API that utilizes a public web API to retrieve stock data and MySQL and Django for user management and authentication.
+Trade Up is a stock trading application that uses a third party API to retrieve stock data and MySQL and Django for user management and authentication.

 ## Contributors